 $ nc -z -v 192.168.122.1 1-30

 The screenshot shows detailed output only port 22 is open as we can see.
 Make the IP scan faster with the

-Another useful feature of netcat is acting as a TCP server.
-Netcat can listen for specified TCP port.
-But as a security measure in Linux systems only privileged users can listen ports between 1-1024 .
-In this example we will listen TCP ports 30.
+netcat is acting as a TCP server.
+Netcat can listen to the specified TCP port.
+But as a security measure in Linux systems only privileged users can listen to ports between 1-1024 .
+In this example, we will listen to TCP ports 30.
 To give required privileges we use

-$ nc -l -p 30
+$ sudo nc -l -p 30

-In the example screenshot we see that a client is connected to our server and provided text like
+In the example screenshot, we see that a client is connected to our server and provided text like

 test .
 This client tool can be telnet or

-netcat as a client we should provide host name or IP address and the port information.
+netcat as a client we should provide hostname or IP address and the port information.
 There is no special option for this.
-Use following syntax.

-$ nc localhost 22
+$ nc localhost 30

 Send Files Trough Netcat

-netcat can transfer text easily with a server-client architecture.
-There is no limit about transfer data.
-This data can be normal program or a movie.
+netcat can transfer text easily with server-client architecture.
+There is no limit on transfer data.
+This data can be a normal program or a movie.
 But keep in mind the transfer time will change according to data size.
-In order to transfer we need to setup a server which is the destination.
-And in the server configuration we will redirect the incoming data into a file name
+In order to transfer we need to set up a server which is the destination.
+And in the server configuration, we will redirect the incoming data into a filename

 $ netcat -l -p 4444 > myfile.txt

-thefile.txt in the client side by redirecting to the netcat file like below.
+thefile.txt in the client-side by redirecting to the netcat file like below.

 $ nc 192.168.122.239 4444 < thefile.txt

-Simple Web Server With Netcat
+Simple Web Server With Netcat Command

 $ nc -l 4444 < index.html

-In the client side we will use Google Chrome to navigate IP address
+In the client-side, we will use Google Chrome to navigate IP address

 192.168.122.239 with port number